About this leaflet

 - commit crimes

-- find it difficult to make intimate relationships
+- find it difficult to make close relationships

 - impulsive - do things on the spur of the moment without